digital-asset/daml/docs/source/tools/canton-console.rst

 The purpose of this page is to give a few pointers on how the console can be used to interact with a running Sandbox.
-For an in-depth guide on how to use this tool against a production, staging or testing environment, :ref:`consult the main documentation for the Canton console <canton_console>`
+For an in-depth guide on how to use this tool against a production, staging or testing environment, :ref:`consult the main documentation for the Canton console <canton_console>`.

 Run the Canton Console Against the Sandbox
 ==========================================